The essential guide to Newport Beach

 Whale watching

-This stretch of coastline is renowned for its marine life, with numerous whales and dolphins congregating in their droves just off the shore.
-Head out with Newport Coastal Adventure, where you’ll speed along the coast on whip-fast Zodiac boats, accompanied by naturalists whose knowledge is second to none.
+This stretch of coastline is renowned for its marine life, with whales and dolphins congregating in their droves just off the shore.
+Head out with Newport Coastal Adventure, and you’ll speed along the coast on whip-fast Zodiac boats, accompanied by naturalists whose knowledge is second to none.
 Between May and November, you might see fin whales, blue whales, humpbacks and, in all likelihood, hundreds upon hundreds of common dolphins, who surround the boats leaping and playing around the bow all year round.

 Read more on California travel: